LabTranslationalArchitectomics/riboWaltz/README.md

   `metaprofile_psite` provides the *length_range* parameter which allows to select sub-populations of read according to their lengths.
 Here an example using reads of 28 nucleotides, the most frequent read length in the example dataset:

     example_metaprofile_28 <- metaprofile_psite(reads_psite_list, mm81cdna, sample = "Samp1",
                                                 length_range = 28,
 												utr5l = 20, cdsl = 40, utr3l = 20,
 												plot_title = "sample.transcript.length_range")
     example_metaprofile_28[["plot_Samp1"]]
 ![example_metaprofile_28](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/example_metaprofile_28.png)

- It is also possible to use `metaprofile_psite` for comparing multiple samples or populations of reads (e.g. with different length): for the same set of transcripts, `metaprofile_psite` can generate a collection of metaprofiles using reads from either a variety of biological conditions or subsets of the same dataset.
+ It is also possible to use `metaprofile_psite` to merge sample replicates and to visualize and compare multiple samples thank to the parameters *multisamples* and *plot_style*: for the same set of transcripts, `metaprofile_psite` can generate a collection of metaprofiles using reads from either a variety of biological conditions or subsets of the same dataset.
+Note that multiple replicates can be handled as already illustrated for `rlength_distr`.

  Here an example: let's suppose we want to investigate if, and to which extent, trinucleotide periodicity of reads of 28 nucleotides differs from trinucleotide periodicity based on all read lengths.
 As first step we create a list of data tables with the reads of interest: